thexdesk/hashtag-protocol/hashtag-docs/docs/shared/faqs/025-hashtag-use-case.md

-## Is there a use case for HASHTAG?
+## Is there a use case for HASHTAG tokens?

-To permit NFT owners/creators (eg. digital artists) to tag their artwork (NFTs).
+NFT owners/creators (eg. digital artists) and content publishers can tag their artwork (NFTs) on-chain to a globally accessible, decentralized database.